Primetime Emmy Award for Outstanding Production Design for a Variety or Reality Series

-The Primetime Emmy Award for Outstanding Production Design for a Variety, Reality or Competition Series is awarded to one television series each year.
+The Primetime Emmy Award for Outstanding Production Design for a Variety or Reality Series is awarded to one television series each year.
 Prior to 2016, specials and series competed together.
 Outstanding Production Design for a Variety Special now separately recognizes specials.

 In the following list, the first titles listed in gold are the winners; those not in gold are nominees, which are listed in alphabetical order.
 The years given are those in which the ceremonies took place.